l7mp/learning-go/99-labs/03-splitdim/README.md

    }
    ```

-1. Install a HTTP handler for to serve a static HTML file with inline JavaScript to interact with the SplitDim API.
-This page implements the client GUI of our service so that you can connect from a browser, send transfers and see the current balances (of course, real man use `curl` but anyway).
+1. Install a HTTP handler to serve a static HTML file with inline JavaScript to interact with the SplitDim API.
+This page implements the client GUI of our service so that you can connect from a browser, send transfers and see the current balances (of course real men use `curl`, but anyway).
 The HTML file is provided as part of this lab in order to allow you to concentrate on the server side, but feel free to modify it according to your liking.

-   The below will register a static HTTP handler that will serve the pre-packaged HTML file when someone requests the default path (`/`).
+   The next will register a static HTTP handler that will serve the prepackaged HTML file for the default path (`/`).

    ``` go
    http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {